hullw-lab/MIND_news/README.md

 Rather than train and evaluate on the same data, I implemented a temporal 75/25 split of the real train file: the first 117,723 impressions (Nov 9 through Nov 10) became the training set, and the last 39,242 impressions (Nov 11 through Nov 14) became the held-out validation set.
 The model is trained on earlier impressions and evaluated on later impressions it has never seen.
 All results in this report come from this clean split, not from in-sample evaluation.
 The script that performs the split is included in the repository as `temporal_split.py`.

-### How this differs from the canonical split

-The canonical MIND-small dev file holds out the week after training (Nov 15–22), while this project's split holds out the tail of the train week (Nov 11–14).
-The canonical setup is harder: a full week of interest drift separates train from eval.
-The temporal-tail setup is slightly easier because trending topics and active articles have not shifted as much.
-As a result, my reported AUC (0.7316) is above the NRMS paper's reported figure (0.6776 on the canonical split) and above the assignment guide's "tuned NRMS" target range (0.67–0.70).
-This is a property of the evaluation setup, not of the model; running the same code against the canonical dev file would produce paper-matching numbers.

 ---

 ## 3. Methodology